Dan Collison

 A bolder and more on-brand design language

-Consistent UIs with a design system
+Consistent interface with a design system

 Project takeaways